Friday, 8 January 2021

 The slab

-The slab is 4 feet 6 inches tall and 2 feet 1 inch wide (Ranawella, 2005).
-It was discovered from somewhere in Devinuwara and later brought to the present location for conservation.
+The slab is 4 ft.
+6 inches tall, 2 ft.
+1 inch wide and on average 7 inches thick (Paranavitana, 1953; Ranawella, 2005).
+It was discovered by Rhys Davids in 1870 among the ruins of an ancient shrine on the sea coast at Devinuwara which were washed away by the waves (Paranavitana, 1953).
+The slab was later brought to the present location for conservation.

 The inscription has been engraved on both sides of the slab.
-The first side contains 23 lines of writing and the second side has 4 lines (Ranawella, 2005).
-The record ends abruptly at the fourth line of the second side (Ranawella, 2005)
+The first side contains the outline drawings of the sun and the crescent moon and 23 lines of writing while the second side has 4 lines (Ranawella, 2005).
+The record ends abruptly at the fourth line of the second side (Paranavitana, 1953; Ranawella, 2005).

 Content